betmig/betmig/README.md

-  🎖If you’d like to join or have any questions about joining please feel free to email me to betmig[dot]link[at]betmig[dot]link with the Subject “*UoL - GSDC - Brief title related to your question*” Thanks!💋🌸
+  🎖If you’d like to join or have any questions about joining please feel free to email me to betmig[dot]link[at]betmig[dot]link with the Subject “*UoL - GDSC - Brief title related to your question*” Thanks!💋🌸

 - 🔭 I’m currently working on ...